pvdz/preval/tests/cases/try_escaping/total.md

 ## Todos triggered

-- inline computed array property read
+- (todo) inline computed array property read
-- maybe we can inline a primitive into a frfr that is called multiple times, too?
+- (todo) maybe we can inline a primitive into a frfr that is called multiple times, too?
-- Calling a static method on an ident that is not global and not recorded: $arr_push
+- (todo) Calling a static method on an ident that is not global and not recorded: $arr_push

 ## Globals